RobertVogue/RobertVogue/README.md

 ## Welcome to my GitHub!

-My name is Robert Vogtritter, and I'm a full-stack software engineer!
+My name is Bo Vogtritter, and I'm a Senior Backend Engineer!

-* 🔭 I'm currently working on improving my understanding of DevOps!
+* 🔭 I'm currently leading a bug squashing team.
-* 💬 Ask me about anything that you want!
-* 📫 How to reach me: RCVogtritter@gmail.com
+* 💬 Please don't contact me, I am not looking for work.

 ### [](https://github.com/robertvogue/robertvogue/#languagesandtechnologies)Languages and Technologies I Use: